 The student will analyze, evaluate and apply methodology utilized in the field of fire prevention and inspection.
-Topics included are inspection procedures, common and special fire hazards, occupancy problems and life safety requirements.
-Students completing this course, which is recognized by the N.J.
-Bureau of Fire Safety, may obtain licensure as a Fire Official/Inspector.
+Topics included are fire behavior and characteristics, inspection procedures, common and special fire hazards, occupancy problems, and life safety requirements.
+Successful completion of this course, which is recognized by the NJ Bureau of Fire Safety, fulfills part of the curricular requirement to allow a student to take the NJ state exam to obtain certification as a Fire Inspector.
 Prerequisite(s): FIRE 151.

-FIRE 256 Fire Prevention & Inspection II 3 cr.
+FIRE 256 Fire Prevention & Inspection II

-The student will identify, analyze, evaluate and apply concepts utilized in the administration and enforcement of fire codes and related laws and ordinances.
-Students completing this course, which is recognized by the N.J.
-Bureau of Fire Safety, may obtain licensure as a Fire Official.
-Prerequisite(s): FIRE 151 and FIRE 255.
+The student will identify, analyze, evaluate, and apply concepts utilized in the administration and enforcement of fire codes and related laws and ordinances.
+Successful completion of this course, which is recognized by the NJ Bureau of Fire Safety, allows the student to take the NJ State exam to obtain certification as a Fire Inspector.
+Prerequisite(s): FIRE 255.